chase-larocca/CPST-4710-Capstone/README.md

-This file is designed to help deploy the South Balance ecommerce webpage.
+This file is designed to help deploy the South Balance e-commerce webpage.
 -----------------------------------------------------------------------------------------
 The website uses several different systems in conjunction with each other.
 All of these systems are required to ensure the website's full functionality.